 Looking at a company’s workers’ compensation history can also be a good indicator of company safety.
 If a company has an EMR above 1.00 there is a good chance that there is a lack of safety training.
 An acquiring company would certainly want to know this so that they could immediately implement additional employee training.
 If these negative trends continue it could potentially affect the other employees from the acquiring company.

 A company’s workers compensation information is easily attainable.
-Most companies are very aware of what their current EMR is and they will typically have loss runs on file or can request them quickly from their insurance agent.
+Most companies are very aware of their current EMR, and they will typically have loss runs on file or can request them quickly from their insurance agent.
 This information could prove to be extremely valuable and even play a major role in a merger or acquisition decision.